Social Work Licensure

 Steps to Become a Colorado Clinical Social Work Candidate (SWC)

 Some graduates follow the Clinical Social Worker Candidate (SWC) permit route vs. the Licensed Social Worker (LSW) to eventually obtain their LCSW.
 The SWC route is most often used when a graduate is employed and their employer does not require an LSW.
 Although the SWC is not a license, this permit allows you to log your clinical hours and supervision prior to taking/passing the clinical exam.
-The SWC is valid for four years and is nonrenewable.
+The SWC is valid for four years and is renewable.

 State Board of Social Work Examiners: Applications and Documents